 - 1 whole egg, lightly beaten

-Preheat the oven: Twenty minutes or more before baking, set an oven rack in the lower third of the oven and preheat the oven to 325°F.
+Preheat the oven: 20 minutes or more before baking, set an oven rack in the lower third of the oven and preheat oven to 325°F (160°C).

-Spread the almonds evenly on a baking sheet and bake for about 7 minutes, or until pale gold.
+Spread almonds evenly on a baking sheet and bake for about 7 minutes, or until pale gold.
 Stir once or twice to ensure even toasting and avoid overbrowning.
 Cool completely.
-In a food processor, process the almonds with about 1/4 cup of the sugar and the salt until fairly fine but not powder fine.
+In a food processor, process almonds with about 1/4 cup of sugar and salt until fairly fine but not powder fine.

-Add the almond mixture, kirsch, and vanilla and mix on low speed until the dry ingredients are moistened.
+Add almond mixture, kirsch, and vanilla and mix on low speed until dry ingredients are moistened.
 Raise the speed to medium and beat for about 20 seconds until evenly incorporated.
-Add the flour in four parts, beating on the lowest speed for about 15 seconds and turning off the mixer between additions.
+Add flour in four parts, beating on the lowest speed for about 15 seconds and turning off the mixer between additions.
 Detach the beater and, with a silicone spatula, finish mixing in any flour that may remain, reaching to the bottom of the bowl.
-Using the silicone spatula, scrape the batter into the prepared pan and smooth the surface evenly with a small off set spatula.
-If you are using a 1-inch-high tart pan, the batter will be about 1/4 inch from the top of the pan and will rise to about 1/4 inch above the top during baking.
-In a 13⁄8-inch-high pan, the batter will be about 1 inch from the top and rise to about 3⁄8 inch from the top.
-(If using a cake pan, the gateau will rise higher and dip slightly in the middle.)
+Using the silicone spatula, scrape batter into prepared pan and smooth the surface evenly with a small off set spatula.
+If you are using a 1-inch-high tart pan, batter will be about 1/4 inch from the top of the pan and will rise to about 1/4 inch above the top during baking.
+In a 1 3/8-inch-high pan, the batter will be about 1 inch from the top and rise to about 3/8 inch from the top.
+(If using a cake pan, gateau will rise higher and dip slightly in the middle.)

 Bake for 35 to 45 minutes, or until deep golden brown and the cake springs back when pressed lightly in the center.
 It should just begin to come away from the sides of the pan.
-An instant-read thermometer will register about 205°F.
+An instant-read thermometer will register about 205°F (96°C).

 One 9 1/2 by 13⁄8-inch (or 1-inch) fluted tart pan with removable bottom, preferably nonstick, or one 9 by 2-inch round cake pan, encircled with a cake strip, coated with baking spray with flour.